Hotel Astor: Social history

 Beginning in the 1910s, the Astor Bar acquired a reputation as a gay meeting place.
 During World War II, the Astor Bar was one of three American hotel bars "world famous for their wartime ambience", alongside the Top of the Mark at the Mark Hopkins Hotel in San Francisco, and the men's bar at the Los Angeles Biltmore.
 Unlike the flamboyant late-night scenes at the automats, gay patrons at the Astor Bar were welcomed, allotted an entire side of the oval bar, and expected to be discreet (by the standards of the time).
 Thus "the Astor maintained its public reputation as an eminently respectable Times Square rendezvous, while its reputation as a gay rendezvous and pickup bar assumed legendary proportions."
 The bar was further immortalized in Cole Porter's song "Well, Did You Evah!", which includes the line, "Have you heard that Mimsie Starr / Just got pinched in the Astor Bar?"

 The ribald tune "She Had to Go and Lose It at the Astor" explored a similar theme.

+Ian Fleming chose the Astor as James Bond's hotel of choice in 1960s New York, favoured for maintaining standards, when other great hotels had fallen, and for its location in a quintessential American neighbourhood.
+"The Astor.
+It was as good as another and Bond liked the Times Square jungle — the hideous souvenir shops, the sharp clothiers, the giant feedomats, the hypnotic neon signs, one of which said BOND in letters a mile high."